NovaCaelum-Founder/fresh-eyes/README.md

 ---

-*Nova Caelum & Co. designs and implements AI systems and enterprise capabilities to solve complex business problems at scale.*
+*Nova Caelum & Co. designs and implements AI systems and enterprise capabilities to solve the most complex business problems and operational deficits.*